-Once you have obtained an accurate inventory of all your software using a good inventory inventory tool such as one from the AssetStudio SAM suite, you will then need to calculate your entitlement.
+Once you have obtained an accurate inventory of all your software using a good inventory tool you will then need to calculate your entitlement.

-This step involves rationalising your inventory data, this could contain thousands of different software products into a list of actionable information which can be used for license management.
+The normalization of software involves rationalizing your inventory data, this could contain thousands of different software products into a list of actionable information which can be used for license management.
 This will include software details such as publisher, title, version and edition.
 To perform this individuals will need to have a deep understanding of vendor products and importantly which of these products requires a license.
 This can take several days to complete for each vendor .

 It is not enough to count the number of time a software has been deployed. it is important to understand whether the software which has been deplyed is being used and if it is how often.
 Things to consider include:

 - Does it matter whether the software is run on physical or virtual servers?

 - Is the software licensed on a device or per install basis, processor, core or user i.e. what do you need to count to understand the number of licenses required?

 - How does clustering or dynamic virtualization affect the licensing?

 - Is the software being run from a Citrix, Terminal Server or Application Virtualization environment?

 This is one of the most challenging areas for an organization and involves understanding the product use rights and terms and conditions about how particular licenses can be used.